joaogoes1/goes-player/README.md

 6. Fix Files Access permission
 7. Fix Service Player
 8. Modularize
+9. Change all icons from png to svg

 Steps:
 1. Upgrade to latest version of AGP, Android SDK and use gradle kts ✅
 2. Migrate to SingleActivity Architecture
-   1. Create HomeFragment
+   1. Create MainFragment
    2. Move layout from MainActivity
    3. Isolate player layout and remove repeated code from fragments
 3. Migrate each fragments of home to Jetpack Compose
+    - AlbumFragment ✅
-    - Album Fragment
+    - HomeFragment ✅
-    - Artist Fragment
+    - ArtistFragment
-    - Folder Fragment
+    - FolderFragment
     - GenreFragment
     - MusicFragment
     - PlaylistFragment
-    - MainFragment